 She is writing her first book, with the title "From Feuilles to Fossils: Documents of Self and World."
 It concerns the documentary and research practices of Jean-Jacques Rousseau, Georg Lichtenberg, Alexander von Humboldt, Emile Zola, Walter Benjamin, and W.G.
 Sebald, arguing that they constitute a tradition originating in the Enlightenment that gives the document a central place in the process of mediation between the self and the world.
 Her research on the project has been supported by a Mellon International Humanities Travel Grant and the ACLS/Mellon Dissertation Completion Fellowship.

-Her publications have appeared in Nineteenth-Century French Studies and Eighteenth-Century Studies; a piece on how Rousseau's Rêveries du promeneur solitaire is a foundational moment in the formation of literary prose realism from eighteenth-century scientific practices is forthcoming in Romanic Review.
-Other articles in progress or under review concern the representation of chemistry in Diderot and d'Alembert's Encyclopédie, Zola's museal practices of documentation for his novel-series the Rougon-Macquart, and a piece on how reference to Balzac's natural historical framework for the Comédie humaine enabled a reconceptualization of the traditional mimetic relationship between life and literature in Proust's In Search of Lost Time.
-In fall 2021, she will be co-teaching a survey course on "The Age of Enlightenment" and, in spring 2022, she will teach "French Literature," an introduction to key texts and methods of literary analysis for prospective French concentrators.
+Her publications have appeared in Nineteenth-Century French Studies, Eighteenth-Century Studies, and Romanic Review.
+Other articles in progress or under review concern the representation of chemistry in Diderot and d'Alembert's Encyclopédie, Zola's “sedimentary” practices of documentation for The Belly of Paris, and a piece on how reference to Balzac's natural historical framework for the Comédie humaine enabled a reconceptualization of the traditional mimetic relationship between life and literature in Proust's In Search of Lost Time.
+In spring 2023, she will be teaching the freshman seminar "Civilization and its Narratives."